apache/pulsar/site2/docs/getting-started-helm.md

 - Produce and consume messages using Pulsar clients
 - Monitor Apache Pulsar status with Prometheus and Grafana

-For deploying a Pulsar cluster for production usage, please read the documentation on [how to configure and install a Pulsar Helm chart](helm-deploy.md).
+For deploying a Pulsar cluster for production usage, read the documentation on [how to configure and install a Pulsar Helm chart](helm-deploy.md).

 ## Prerequisite